department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### Can you help me cover travel expenses if I need to travel for care?

-Yes, we may be able to help with travel expenses if you need to travel for care. <br>
+We may be able to help with travel expenses if you need to travel for care. <br>
 [Learn more about VA transportation services](https://www.va.gov/healthbenefits/vtp/).

 **You can also check out these community resources for help with travel expenses:**